NaoEhSavio/Bend-Book/src/lean.md

 Remember pattern matching?
 Many control-flow structures in Bend rely on it.

-Match allows us to compare a value against many patterns. the cases must be the constructor names of the matching value.
+`match` allows us to compare a value against many patterns. the cases must be the constructor names of the matching value.

 ```py